Cyriocosmus perezmilesi

 Cyriocosmus perezmilesi otherwise known as the Bolivian dwarf beauty tarantula is a spider which was first described by Radan Kaderka in 2007.
-It was named in honor of Dr. Fernando Pérez-Miles, and is a fossorial tarantula.
-As its common name aptly states it is found in Bolivia.
+It was named in honor of the Uruguayan entomologist Dr. Fernando Pérez-Miles, and is a fossorial tarantula.
+As its common name aptly states it is found in Bolivia; it is also known from the border region of southeastern Peru.
+It inhabits lowland Amazon rainforest habitats.

 Description

 Females live 15 years, while males live 5 to 6.
 Their carapace is a copper color, with a black opisthosoma with a heart shape urticating patch in the middle.
 With 8 vertical lines ranging from the bottom of the opisthosoma almost meeting the urticating patch.
 Their legs are a grey color, or a black depending.

 Habitat

 They are found in the tropical areas of Bolivia, their type location being near the Beni River in the Beni Department.
+They are also recorded from the Peruvian Amazon of the Madre de Dios Department.
 The average temperatures are 22 °C, with average yearly rainfall of 1,200mm, and an average height above sea level of 150m.

 Behavior

 They are a very calm species, rarely throwing any urticating hairs, or making a threat pose.
 They are a fossorial species which enjoys to burrow, and they also web a fair bit, they are quite active and usually visible.